Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 3

-they fear to come on they may
+they fear to come on.
+They may

-[?] at 3 5o 4 am just ast the
+do so at 3 to 4 am just as the

 dawn is breaking that is there